Introduction

 Top Action

-Bottom
+Bottom Action

 Especially when opening a new door, it’s safer to let the enemies come to you for a round.
 Ideally, you can convince one of your ranged allies to open the door, step back, and toss in a long ranged attack.
 By acting slowly, the enemies will hopefully approach before your turn, allowing you to have a round of safety.
 Use Overwhelming Assault to slowly leap into the best position and cleave 2-3 enemies for three damage each.
 Try to get two adjacent enemies if you can, so that they’re lined up for next round.
 Using the wind, you’ll get to Skewer on turn two.
 It’s very likely that you’ll need to move to get two targets out of this; Shield Bash lets you do it quickly and protect yourself all the while.
 Then, on your third turn, use Grab and Go to line up a large hit with Balanced Measure.
 You can use your boots to make this an attack five, which will hopefully finish off the final foe.
 It’s tempting to charge into the new room with Balanced Measure, especially once you get the perk for an extra movement following long rests.
-You’ll easily be able to find a target, but make sure that you can handle the onslaught from those enemies.
-Hitting for 6 or 7 isn’t worth it if you have to pitch 2-3 cards to damage.
+You’ll

 Strategy for Leveling

 Unlike some of the more complex classes, the thing that makes the Bruiser special is the large number of unique and fairly independent abilities.
 Most abilities offer something that works without needing support from other cards, so there’s almost no card you won’t consider.
-That being said, both versions of this build prioritize AoE abilities very highly.
-The leaping variant also prioritizes anything that offers movement, whereas the shoving variant prioritizes - you guess it - push and pull abilities.
+That being said, both versions of this build prioritize AOE abilities very highly.
+The leaping variant also prioritizes anything that offers movement, whereas the shoving variant prioritizes you guess it push and pull abilities.
 As mentioned earlier, mixing and matching to align with your party or playstyle is heavily encouraged.
 Both variants pick the same cards until level four, although they use the cards somewhat differently, so if you’re starting at level one you have until then to get to know the class.

 Level 2 Level-up Choice